-Basic earnings for the year ended 31 March 2023 are £0.6 million (1.1 pence per ordinary share, see note 9 of the financial statements).
+Basic losses for the year ended 31 March 2024 are £0.7 million ((1.1) pence per ordinary share, see note 9 of the financial statements).

-Adjusted earnings, which the Board believes is a more appropriate assessment of the operational income accruing to the Group's activities, for the year ended 31 March 2023 are £4.5 million (7.7 pence per ordinary share, see note 9 of the financial statements).
-This compares with adjusted earnings of £2.4 million (4.0 pence per ordinary share) in the same period last year.
-Earnings have improved predominantly due to a stronger performance from the Company's loan portfolio.
+Adjusted earnings, which the Board believes is a more appropriate assessment of the operational income accruing to the Group's activities, for the year ended 31 March 2024 are £6.0 million (10.3 pence per ordinary share, see note 9 of the financial statements).
+This compares with adjusted earnings of £4.5 million (7.7 pence per ordinary share) in the same period last year.
+Earnings have improved predominantly due to a stronger performance from the Company's loan portfolio and revenue from Gilts and UK Treasury Bills investments.

-The net asset value per ordinary share at 31 March 2023 is 216.8 pence per share (31 March 2022: 216.0 pence per ordinary share) (see note 10 of the financial statements).
-The net positive movement over the period reflects a combination of improved adjusted earnings (less dividends) with positive foreign exchange movements mitigating to a certain extent the fair value movements in investments.
+The net asset value per ordinary share at 31 March 2024 is 207.3 pence per share (31 March 2023: 216.8 pence per ordinary share) (see note 10 of the financial statements).
+The decrease in value over the period mainly reflects the reduction in fair value of investment properties and of the H2O joint venture investment, which was sold after the year end, on 3 April 2024.

-The Board announces a dividend of 1.0 pence per ordinary share which is expected to be paid on 28 July 2023 (ex-dividend date 6 July 2023 and record date 7 July 2023).
+The Board announces a dividend of 1.0 pence per ordinary share which is expected to be paid on 26 July 2024 (ex-dividend date 4 July 2024 and record date 5 July 2024).

-The dividends paid and declared in respect of the year ended 31 March 2023 totalled 4.0 pence per ordinary share representing an annual dividend yield of 2.9% p.a. by reference to the average closing share price over the year ended 31 March 2023.
+The dividends paid and declared in respect of the year ended 31 March 2024 totalled 4.0 pence per ordinary share representing an annual dividend yield of 3.1% p.a. by reference to the average closing share price over the year ended 31 March 2024.

-During the period, dividends of £355,776 were paid in cash and £2,023,584 settled by scrip issue of shares.
+During the period, dividends of £205,762 were paid in cash and £2,126,498 settled by scrip issue of shares.